-*: Mean value of the both dates
+*Mean value of the both dates.

-Palaeolandscape implication: The bivalve marine shells indicate that the upper part of the tidal flat deposits was formed between ca. 535 and 470 BC.
-When the traditional 400 year reservoir correction is applied, like the older GrN dates in the 1970s and 1980s, these age are about 70 younger (around 465 and 400 BC).
-The storm sands – lateral of the main Oer-IJ channel and on top of the tidal flat sediments - were deposited during the last stage of marine deposition in this part of the Oer-IJ.
+Palaeolandscape implication: The bivalve marine shells indicate that the upper part of the tidal flat deposits was formed between c.
+535 and 470 BC.
+When the traditional 400 year reservoir correction is applied, like the older GrN dates in the 1970s and 1980s, these ages are about 70 years younger (around 465 and 400 BC).
+The storm sands – lateral of the main Oer-IJ channel and on top of the tidal flat sediments – were deposited during the last stage of marine deposition in this part of the Oer-IJ.
 On top of the storm sands, aeolian sands occur.
 The OSL date of the base of these aeolian sands falls in the same range as the storm sand date.
 Taking into account the uncertainty range of the OSL dates, the storm layer and aeolian sands were also formed in the Late Iron Age (at least before 100 BC).
 When tidal deposition stopped and windblown sands were formed, the area was suitable for habitation.
 Late Iron Age pottery found at location Uitgeest Benes is an indication for this.

 The wooden post found at the base of an anthropogenic disturbed humus fill of a channel is dated around 830 AD.
-This indicates that Man was active at this location, and possibly that the site was inhabited because of the presence of a lot of wood in the rest channel.
+This indicates that humans were active at this location, and possibly that the site was inhabited because of the presence of a lot of wood in the rest channel.

-Appendix A5.
-Dates from the salt-marsh clay-on-peat area of the Uitgeesterbroek- and Assendelverpolders
+Appendix A5 Dates from the salt-marsh clay-on-peat area of the Uitgeesterbroek- and Assendelverpolders

-<h1>Location Gas pipeline trench Uitgeest (UG)
+<h1>Location: Gas-pipeline trench Uitgeest (UG)

-Table A5.1: 14C dates of Holland Peat in the gas pipeline trench Uitgeest (UG).
-Reference: De Jong, 1986.
+Table A5.1.
+14C dates of Holland Peat in the gas-pipeline trench Uitgeest (UG) (De Jong, 1986)